Allegheny-Computer-Science-600-F2017/cs600-F2017-project2-starter/README.md

 Now, you should have a `.travis.yml` file with a secure access token for your GitHub repository for this assignment.
 Use a text editor to edit this file and place the following lines of code at the bottom of it.
-Please note that you must preserve the spacing in the above code segment when you paste it into your own `.travis.yml` file.
+Please note that you must preserve the spacing in the following code segment when you paste it into your own `.travis.yml` file.
 Finally, you should ask Professor Kapfhammer to enable Travis-based continuous integration for your GitHub repository.
 Now, you are ready to perform a commit with tags and see your PDF uploaded to GitHub!